Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Honeypot Game Theoretical Cooperative Defense Framework

 \end{definition}

-\begin{definition}[Incentive Compatibility (IC)] If and only if each type-$j$ UAV prefers to faithfully adopt the contract item $\Phi_{j}=(S_{j},R_{j})$ designed for its type rather than other contract items, then the contract satisfies IR constraint.
+\begin{definition}[Incentive Compatibility (IC)] If and only if each type-$j$ UAV prefers to faithfully adopt the contract item $\Phi_{j}=\{S_{j},R_{j}\}$ designed for its type rather than other contract items, then the contract {$\Phi$} satisfies the IC constraint.
 Mathematically,

 \end{definition}